supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 ## Review
 In this lab, you have completed the following:
+- able to access the Microsoft Sentinel Workspace
-- Connected to a Linux Host using the Common Event Format connector
+- Connected a Linux Host using the Common Event Format connector
-- Connect to a Linux host using the Syslog connector
+- Connected a Linux host using the Syslog connector
 - Configured the facilities you want to collect and their severities for the Syslog connector

 ## You have successfully completed this lab.